Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Approach

 \subsection{Documenting Passages Accessibility}

-During the robot's navigation to its destination, this module continuously documents the success or failure of each passage traversal, storing this information in a file.
-In the $PassageCostEvaluator$ module, the stored experience passage data is sent to LLM to evaluate the cost of each passage $pc_{i}$.
-Furthermore, if a passage is found to be inaccessible during a task, the module marks it as 'infeasible'.
-Consequently, during this task's re-planning phase, this passage is removed from the $AG'$.
+During navigation, this module continuously documents the success or failure of each passage traversal.
+The $PassageCostEvaluator$ module sends this stored experience passage data to LLM to evaluate each passage cost $pc_{i}$.
+Furthermore, if a passage is found to be inaccessible during a trial in experiment, the module marks it as `infeasible' and excludes it from the $AG'$ during re-planning.